peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

 <b>Exceptions:</b>

  * System.InvalidOperationException:
 This object's type is not a number type, including if this object is CBORObject.Null.
+To check the CBOR object for null before conversion, use the following idiom (originally written in C# for the .NET version):  `(cbor == null || cbor.IsNull) ? null :
+            cbor.AsEInteger()` .

  * System.OverflowException:
 This object's value is infinity or not-a-number (NaN).